PlantandFoodResearch/github-automation/README.md

-# github-automation
-Scripts and tools to automate github
 # GitHub Automation

 We can do most necessary source code management using the git command line but git doesn't let us do much in the way of controlling a remote git repository.
 After all it is just a URL and we don't know much about how new people, memberships or repositories are managed in systems like BitBucket or GitHub.